topcoderinc/TopBlogger-Loopback/README.md

 ?
 Select the ACL scope: All methods and properties
 ?
 Select the access type: Read
 ?
 Select the role: All users
 ?
 Select the permission to apply: Explicitly grant access

+// only authenticated can create/edit
+?
+Select the model to apply the ACL entry to: Comment ?
+Select the ACL scope: All methods and properties
+?
+Select the access type: All methods and properties
+?
+Select the role: Any authenticated user
+?
+Select the permission to apply: Explicitly grant access

 ## Testing